norwegian to english translator app

 norway to english

-The Top Norwegian to English Translation Apps
+The Top Norwegian-to-English Translation Apps

 Google Translate

 Another helpful feature of Google Translate is its ability to translate entire documents.
 This is useful for businesses that must communicate with customers or partners who speak a different language.
-Google Translate can quickly and accurately translate business documents, making international communication much more accessible.
+Google Translate can quickly and accurately translate business documents, making international communication more accessible.

 Bab.la